haren2312/kubernetes-course/_exercises/10-kustomize/05-secret_generator.md

    - Check that your secrets are created and linked properly.

 ## Conclusion

 Well done!
 You have implemented secret generators in Kubernetes to manage sensitive configuration data securely.
 Remember that using Secrets rather than Config Maps for sensitive information enhances security in your applications.
 Keep practicing your Kubernetes skills, and don’t hesitate to apply these concepts in your projects.
 Happy learning! 🚀

-## Lecture Description
-In this lecture, we explore the concepts of secret generators in Kubernetes, demonstrating how to transition from using Config Maps to Secrets for managing sensitive application configuration.
-The lecture provides practical steps to create secrets from local environment files and to bind them effectively to deployments.